Manage virtual machines

 You can create a VM by importing an existing exported VM.
 Like cloning, exporting and importing a VM is fast way to create more VMs of a certain configuration.
 Using this method enables you to increase the speed of your deployment.
 You might, for example, have a special-purpose server configuration that you use many times.
 After you set up a VM as required, export it and import it later to create another copy of your specially configured VM.
-You can also use export and import to move a VM to the XenServer host that is in another resource pool.
+You can also use export and import to move a VM to the Citrix Hypervisor server that is in another resource pool.

 For details and procedures on importing and exporting VMs, see Importing and Exporting VMs.

 Citrix VM Tools